-As soon as the work on the lake basin and embankments are finished and the flooding facility is built, we can start with the flooding activities.
+In April we will start with the flooding activities.
 It should all be completed by the end of 2018.
 From today's perspective, flooding will take about five to six years.

 The river Spree which meanders from its source near Bautzen through the Lausitz towards Berlin plays an important role.
 80 per cent of the water for the lake will be taken from the river by diverting the water via the Hammergraben through an underground pipe to the lake basin.
 However, this only takes place if the water level is high enough.
 This is especially the case in the winter months or when a summer flood occurs.

 Thus the ecological balance of the Spree does not suffer.
 We also consider the interests of the priority water users.

 The lake "Cottbuser Ostsee" should have a volume of approximately 126 million cubic meters water.
 For flooding around 280 million cubic meters have been planned as a portion will seep and drain away in the dry soils of the opencast mine dumps and embankments.
 The Spree water will fill the lake significantly faster than the raising ground water.
 With its neutral pH value it will have a positive influence on the water quality on the "Cottbuser Ostsee".